 - Service history — full Toyota dealer stamps or a recognised independent.
 Every 15,000 km or 12 months.

-- Mileage consistency — cross-reference via Motorly history check before arranging a viewing.
+- Mileage consistency — cross-reference via Motorly vehicle check before arranging a viewing.

 - CVT test drive — should feel smooth and progressive.
 Any jerking or whining warrants investigation.